Oklahoma State Parks Outdoor Activities

 Sequoyah State Park is considered by many to be the most peaceful spot in Oklahoma.
 A peninsula surrounded by the clear and beautiful waters of Fort Gibson Lake, this spot is a favorite among family campers for its diverse wildlife, abundance of amenities, and spectacular views.

-If you prefer a rustic camping experience, though, then there’s no better spot to do so than at Boiling Springs State Park.
+If you prefer a rustic camping experience, though, then there’s no better spot to do so than at Boiling Springs State Park to set up your family tent.
 Here, over 40 RV sites and 12 tent campsites are offered, all of which are highly sought after.
 This rejuvenating camping destination has plenty of nature trails, as well as wildlife watching opportunities.

 Gloss Mountain State Park is renowned all over Oklahoma for its incredible Cathedral Mountain Trail, a route that will take you to the rip of Cathedral Mountain where panoramic views of Cimarron River and the Lone Peak Mountain await.
 With unique, challenging, and prehistoric terrain, this is definitely a hike that you won’t find anywhere else.